Privacy Preserving Image Registration: Experiments Results

-Table \ref{table:ssd-non-linear} reports the metrics for the non-linear registration test on brain density images.
-Regarding the accuracy of the registration, we draw conclusions similar to those of the affine case, where \textsc{PPIR(MPC)} leads to minimum differences with respect to \textsc{Clear}, while \textsc{PPIR(FHE)-v1} seems slightly superior. \textsc{PPIR(MPC)} is associated with a lower execution time and a higher computational bandwidth, due to the larger number of parameters of the cubic splines, which affects the size of the matrix $S$.
+Regarding the registration accuracy, we draw conclusions similar to those of the affine case, where \textsc{PPIR(MPC)} leads to minimum differences with respect to \textsc{Clear}, while \textsc{PPIR(FHE)-v1} seems slightly superior. \textsc{PPIR(MPC)} is associated with a lower execution time and a higher computational bandwidth, due to the larger number of parameters of the cubic splines, which affects the size of the matrix $S$.
 Although \textsc{PPIR(FHE)-v1} has a slower execution time, the demanded bandwidth is inferior to the one of \textsc{PPIR(MPC)}, since the encrypted image is transmitted only once. \textsc{PPIR(FHE)-v2}, as in the affine case, outperforms \textsc{PPIR(FHE)-v1} (still about $100\times$ faster) leading to comparable values between registration metrics and is still inferior to \textsc{PPIR(MPC)}.
 Here, the limitations of \textsc{PPIR(FHE)-v1} on the bandwidth size are even more evident than in the affine case, since the bandwidth increases according to the number of parameters.
 This result gives a non-negligible burden to the $party_1$, due to the multiple sending of the flattened and encrypted submatrices of updated parameters.
 Furthermore, in this case, \textsc{PPIR(FHE)-v1} performs slightly worse than \textsc{PPIR(MPC)} in terms of execution time.
-Finally, the qualitative results, reported in Appendix (\ref{fig:non_linear_ssd}), show negligible differences between images transformed with \textsc{Clear}, \textsc{PPIR(MPC)} and \textsc{PPIR(FHE)-v1}. \paragraph{MI Results} Table \ref{table:affine_mi} reports the cost of computing the protocol for the joint PDF and the First Derivative of the Joint PDF, with \textsc{Clear} and by using \textsc{\textsc{PPIR(MPC)}}, MI Affine registration metrics (a).
-MI - Joint PDF efficiency metrics (b) shows the cost of computing on 3D images the joint PDF $p$ with \textsc{PPIR(MPC)}, while MI - First Derivative Joint PDF efficiency metrics (c) reports the same metrics assessed for the computation of the matrix-tensor multiplication of Equation (\ref{eq:joint_der_pdf}) on 3D images.
-The relevant bandwidth demand is justified by the large dimension of the matrices $A_I^3$, $B_J^0$ and $C_I^0$.
-Qualitative results for the image registration are shown in Figure \ref{fig:linear_mi} in Appendix, indicating that there is no difference between the moving transformed using \textsc{Clear} and \textsc{PPIR(MPC)}.